Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

 ## Software requirements and setup

 - [ModusToolbox™ Setup](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.modustoolboxsetup) to allow the download of the following packages; See the [ModusToolbox™ tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.
-    - ModusToolbox™ Tools Package version 3.5.0 or later
+    - ModusToolbox™ Tools Package version 3.5.0 (tested)
-    - Eclipse IDE for ModusToolbox™ version 2025.4.0 or later
+    - Eclipse IDE for ModusToolbox™ version 2025.4.0 (tested)
+<br><em>Note that the code build of this repository is not tested for any other versions (earlier or later) of both the Tools Package and Eclipse IDE.</em>

 - [ModusToolbox™ Motor Suite](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ifxmotorsolutions) to evaluate the GUI features.
 - Additionally, [Infineon Developer Center Launcher](https://softwaretools.infineon.com/tools/com.ifx.tb.launcher2) is useful to know which Infineon programs have been installed and to find other Infineon programs to be installed.